ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part02.md

 #### Take note

-NextDNS is free to a certain amount of DNS queries once you reach that limit resolution stops.
-Its inexpensive and totally worth it.
+NextDNS is free up to `300,000 queries/month`, once you reach that limit resolution stops.

 - Think of a domain name for your environment - mine is `pangarabbit.com`
 - Go to the NextDNS Wiki [here](https://github.com/nextdns/nextdns/wiki)